 If we are talking about industrial volumes it’s better to buy powerful СО2 lasers or fiber optic lasers.
 Fiber optic lasers are expensive; CO2 lasers have become cheaper in the last few years, but are fragile.
 Both types of lasers generally require water cooling and will deteriorate if it’s not provided.

 If you are a hobbyist or operate a small workshop, and plan to output about 100-500 engraved items a month, solid-state diode lasers will do.
 Solid state lasers are inexpensive and have few fragile parts, and you can buy more as demand increases.

 The Engraving Frame or Chassis

-In this article we will not discuss every of these programs in detail.
+In this article, we will not discuss each of these programs in detail.
 Endurance regularly publishes its overviews and tutorials on its website and posts video lessons on its Youtube channel.